-Returnsmean\tri\area (float) - The mean area of each triangle face in this TriMesh RaisesValueError - If mesh is not 3D norm (\\kwargs)
+Returnsmean\tri\area (float) - The mean area of each triangle face in this TriMesh norm (\\kwargs)

 Returns the norm of this PointCloud.
 This is a translation and rotation invariant measure of the point cloud's intrinsic size - in other words, it is always taken around the point cloud's centre.